openstack/openstack-manuals/doc/admin-guide/source/compute-networking-nova.rst

    the ``.bashrc`` file are for an unprivileged user, you must run these commands as that user instead.

-Enable ping and SSH with :command:`nova secgroup-add-rule` commands:
+Enable ping and SSH with :command:`openstack security group rule create`
+commands:

 .. code-block:: console

-   $ nova secgroup-add-rule default icmp -1 -1 0.0.0.0/0
+   $ openstack security group rule create default --protocol icmp --dst-port -1:-1 --src-ip 0.0.0.0/0
-   $ nova secgroup-add-rule default tcp 22 22 0.0.0.0/0
+   $ openstack security group rule create default --protocol tcp --dst-port 22:22 --src-ip 0.0.0.0/0

 Enable ping and SSH with ``euca2ools``: